 The Compost Cycle

-The compost cycle shown below closes the loop on organic waste by turning items like yard trimmings and food scraps into compost, a rich soil amendment.
-Compost helps grow healthy landscapes and edible crops, and when the waste from these activities is composted the cycle begins again!
+The compost cycle below closes the loop on organic waste by turning items like yard trimmings and food scraps into compost, a rich soil amendment.
+Compost helps grow healthy landscapes and edible crops, and when the waste from these activities is composted, the cycle begins again!

 Incorporating compost is one of the best ways to create a healthy landscape: it enhances fertility, soil structure, and improves nutrient and water retention.
 For edible gardens, compost helps grow healthier plants that produce higher yields of more nutritious produce.
+Making and using compost are also potent carbon farming practices that can reduce climate change.
 To learn more about gardening, visit the home and community gardening section.

 1. Sort and Collect Organics